The Nights of Lucretia Borgia

-The Nights of Lucretia Borgia is a 1959 Italian film.
+The Nights of Lucretia Borgia is a 1959 Italian historical drama film.
 It was also known as Le notti di Lucrezia Borgia and Nights of Temptation.
-It was one of a series of sexually aggressive characters Lee played in European movies.
+It was one of a series of sexually aggressive characters Belinda Lee played in European movies.

 Plot

 Diana d'Alva is part of a family who are leading a conspiracy against the Borgias in medieval Italy.
 She is rescued from being attacked by Federico, a virtuous nobleman from an impoverished family.

 Federico goes to serve Cesare Borgia.
-Cesare's sister Lucrezia desires Federico but he is in love with Diana.
+Cesare's sister Lucrezia Borgia desires Federico, but he is in love with Diana.
 Lucrezia's former lover, Astorre, is jealous of Frederico.

 Frederico rescues Diana from the Borgias and kills Atorre in a duel.